A LABOR CERTIFICATION (CALLED PERM) CAN SECURE A GREEN CARD WHEN OTHER VISAS MAY NOT BE AVAILABLE

-Some of the employment-based immigrant visa categories require a person to already have a job offer from a U.S. employer, who is in turn their sponsor.
-This is so for some EB-1, EB-2, EB-3, and EB-4 categories.
-In some cases for EB-2 and EB-3 visa categories, before an employer can submit an immigration petition to the USCIS, the employer must obtain an approved labor certification from the U.S. Department of Labor (DOL).
-This means, in essence, that the employer must first test the U.S. labor market to try to find an available, qualified, U.S. worker who meets the minimum employment requirements.
+Some employment-based immigrant visa categories require a foreigner to have a job offer from a U.S. employer.
+This means that the employer must first apply on behalf of their foreign worker.
+Employers are required for some EB-1, EB-2, EB-3, and EB-4 categories.
+For some EB-2 and EB-3 visa categories, before an employer can submit an immigration petition to the USCIS, the employer must apply for a labor certification from the U.S. Department of Labor (DOL).
+This means, in essence, that the employer must first test the U.S. labor market to try to find an available, qualified, U.S. worker who meets its minimum employment requirements.
+An employer tests the labor market by placing ads in a newspaper, as well as other types of media or online.

 - There are insufficient available, qualified, and willing lawful U.S. workers to fill the position being offered at the prevailing wage by the U.S. employer.